kevmasajedi/Cardiobit/README.md

 Augmented unipolar limb leads, comprise the remaining three leads.
 The same set of electrodes from bipolar leads are used (𝐸𝐿𝐴, 𝐸𝑅𝐴 and 𝐸𝐿𝐿) as positive electrodes and negative electrode is a modified version of the Wilson Central Terminal called of GT. (equations 3.10 through 3.12) (Madeiro, et al. 2019)

 <img src="https://raw.githubusercontent.com/kevmasajedi/Cardiobit/main/readme_images/fig15.png?raw=true" width="350px" >

+###  🎯 Design Decision III: Technical issues should be openly discussed, anyone’s contribution is to be welcomed
+A variety of other lead systems are proposed, including Frank, reduced Frank, EASI or various three or two lead configurations.
+(Gari, Francisco and Patrick 2006).
+But the standard 12-Lead system has by far the widest adoption in clinical practice.
+Thus, other configurations are not discussed further.

+However, CardioBit is opensource in hardware and software and it can be adopted for any given lead set, by any interested researcher.
+In fact, as the author, I’ll be delighted If I see such actions taken by the potential research and development community.
+I believe community, can shed more light on the issue of practicality of virtual 12-Lead ECG reconstruction from a reduced lead set, provide a quantitative measure of accuracy for such reconstructions, or even come up with a more theoretically solid method of reconstruction (e.g., based on the modern concept of leadfield instead of lead-vector)

+In that spirit, I like to echo a section of *ST Segment Monitoring Practice Guideline Working Group*’s recommendation regarding the use of reduced lead sets, which is further discussed by (Gari, Francisco and Patrick 2006):

+- If only two leads are available for ST segment monitoring (for patients with acute coronary syndrome), lead III and V3 should be used.
+- The best three-lead combination is III-V3-V5
+- V1, is considered the best lead to monitor for cardiac arrhythmias
+- The use of at least three chest leads (V3, V4, V5) is recommended for ST analysis

+The provided proof-of-concept of the CardioBit platform’s core architecture, is designed for acquisition of 2 bipolar limb leads and 2 unipolar chest leads.
+User (whether clinician, researcher or developer) can decide which respective two leads he or she wants to use.
+As noted, reconstruction of virtual 12-lead ECG from the chosen leads is attempted in software.
+It is left up to user to decide whether to use this feature or not.
+For more information, please regard the factors noted in  [Design Decision I](https://github.com/kevmasajedi/Cardiobit/blob/main/README.md#-design-decision-i-platform-must-be-able-to-reconstruct-12-virtual-leads-from-a-reduced-lead-set)